constantin9845/AES-128-192-256/README.md

 - Bug fixed : decryption key application -> index not in reverse order but in reverse words (4 bytes)

 - Bug fixed : inverse shift row layer - wrong indexing

+- Bug/log error fixed: multiplication must perform reduction for each bit that is pushed out, not once for all shifts.